shoeb370/computer_vision_1/README.md

 23. Binarization Using Adaptive Thresholding

 Adaptive thresholding is used to binarize a grayscale image that has a varying degree of pixel intensity, and one single threshold value may not be suitable to extract the information from the image.

+- Ostu binarization

+In the simple thresholding, we select a global threshold that is arbitrarily selected.
+It is difficult to know what the right value of the threshold is, so we may need to do trial-and-error experiments a few times before you get the right value.
+Even if you get an ideal value for one case, it may not work with other images that have different pixel intensity characteristics.

+Otsu’s method determines an optimal global threshold value from the image histogram

+24. Ostu's Binarization

+### Gradient and Edge Detection
+Edge detection involves a set of methods to find points in an image where the brightness of pixels changes distinctly.

+- Sobel Derivatives(cv2.Sobel() function)

+The Sobel method is a combination of Gaussian smoothing and Sobel differentiation, which computes an approximation of the gradient of an image intensity function.
+Because of the Gaussian smoothing, this method is resistant to noise.

+25. Sobel and Schar Gradient Detection

+- Laplacian Derivatives (cv2.Laplacian() Function)

+The Laplacian operator calculates the second derivative of the pixel intensity function to determine the edges in the image.

+26. Edge Detection Using Laplacian Derivatives